SEARCH

 Price Your Property for a Quick Sale

-Capital City (State)Median Dwelling ValueMedian Days on MarketWhat that tells you about pricing
+Capital City (State)Median Dwelling ValueMedian Days on MarketWhat it Means for a Fast Sale

 Brisbane (QLD)$926,00015 daysHot market.
 Properties go under contract within a fortnight, so buyers scan new listings hourly.
 A realistic band sparks a bidding war; over-pricing shows up immediately in reduced clicks.